Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
-- Animated textures
-- Custom special furniture (TV, Bed, Dresser)
+- Support for other special furniture (Bed, Fish Tank, Randomized Plant (?))
 - Custom light sources
 - Add directionality to some fields of Particles
 - Add Particle list of scales and list of scale_changes